gruntwork-io/terraform-google-sql/modules/mysql/README.md

 * **Vertical scaling**: To scale vertically (i.e. bigger DB instances with more CPU and RAM), use the `machine_type` input variable.
 For a list of Cloud SQL Machine Types, see [Cloud SQL Pricing](https://cloud.google.com/sql/pricing#2nd-gen-pricing).
-* **Horizontal scaling**: To scale horizontally, you can add more replicas using the `instance_count` input variable, and Aurora will automatically deploy the new instances, sync them to the master, and make them available as read replicas.
+* **Horizontal scaling**: To scale horizontally, you can add more replicas using the `instance_count` input variable, and the module will automatically deploy the new instances, sync them to the master, and make them available as read replicas.

 ## Known Issues